orchetect/OSCKit/README.md

    import OSCKit
    ```

 3. Set up UDP port(s) using your networking library of choice.

-To keep OSCKit lightweight and flexible, no network layer is included in OSCKit.
-The Examples folder contains some examples using 3rd-party network libraries to get you started.
+   - To keep OSCKit lightweight and flexible, no network layer is included in OSCKit.
+   - The [Examples](Examples) folder contains projects to get started with common networking libraries.

 ### Receive

 ```swift